Arthaey/anki-cloze-blanks/README.md

 overview screen to apply it to all cards, or from the Edit menu in the browser to apply it only to selected cards.

+By default, it uses non-breaking spaces between blanks.
+If you want to use normal spaces instead, edit the code by changing `nonBreakingSpaces` to `False` in the `FEATURES` array at the top of the file.

 # Requirements

 This add-on assumes you have a "Cloze" note type.